Nakisa-Alipour/svg-logo-maker/README.md

 ## Testing
 This application uses Jest for running unit tests.
 To run the tests, simply run npm test in the terminal.

-## Walkthrough Video
-To see the functionality of this application in action, please check out the following link: